skellis46/slipbox/neurophenomenology.md

 _previous note:_ [[losing oneself]]

 > At a methodological level, the neurophenomenological strategy is to make rigorous and extensive use of first-person data about subjective experience as a heuristic to describe and quantify the large-scale neurodynamics of consciousness (Lutz 2002).
-The paper foocuses on neurophenomenology in relation to three challenging methodological issues about incorporating first-person data into cognitive neuroscience: (i) first-person reports can be biased or inaccurate; (ii) the process of generating first-person reports about an experience can modify that experience; and (iii) there is an ‘ex- planatory gap’ in our understanding of how to relate first-person, phenomenological data to third-person, biobehavioural data. [@lutz-2003-neurophenomenology p.31]
+The paper focuses on neurophenomenology in relation to three challenging methodological issues about incorporating first-person data into cognitive neuroscience: (i) first-person reports can be biased or inaccurate; (ii) the process of generating first-person reports about an experience can modify that experience; and (iii) there is an ‘explanatory gap’ in our understanding of how to relate first-person, phenomenological data to third-person, biobehavioural data. [@lutz-2003-neurophenomenology p.31]

 - Varela did so much of this work